skip to primary navigation skip to content

 Creative Chances and Choices

-This project explores young people’s creative choices and chances at critical transition points into and beyond further and higher education into the creative sector.
+This project explored young people’s creative choices and chances at critical transition points into and beyond further and higher education into the creative sector.

-The research team has mapped the pathways from compulsory education into creative subjects studied at age 16, in Further Education, Higher Education, and into employment.
+The aim of the project was to map the pathways from compulsory education into creative subjects studied at age 16, in Further Education, Higher Education, and into employment; and to understand how people who study creative subjects, or work in the creative sector, have navigated these subject choices.

-The four research questions guiding the project are:
+The four research questions guiding the project were:

 1. What are the educational pathways into creative subject study in Further and Higher Education?